 Bob Pagani, a friend of Andy’s, told the Daily Mail “I know people at the wake in Long Island literally leaned over the casket and said, “Andy, if you’re faking, please stop.”‘

 In 2004, some of Kaufman’s friends even held a “Welcome Back” party, hoping he’d show up.

 In 2013, a woman appeared claiming to be Kaufman’s daughter, proclaiming he was still alive.
 However, TMZ reported this was a hoax and that Kaufman’s so-called daughter was actress Alexandra Tartarsky.

 Although Andy Kaufman enjoyed success during his lifetime, his talents were not fully appreciated until after his death.
 Kaufman’s work as a performance artist was years ahead of anyone else.

 Andy Kaufman’s work anticipated the reality show craze of the late 90’s, and many artists found inspiration in his work.
 R.E.M. wrote their hit single “Man on the Moon” about Andy Kaufman, and a film of the same name starring Jim Carrey was released in 1999.
-A documentary titled Jim and Andy was released on Netflix in 2017 – featuring a behind the scenes look at Jim Carrey transforming himself into Andy Kaufman for his starring role in Man on the Moon.
+In 2017, Netflix released the documentary Jim and Andy.
+It includes a behind-the-scenes look at Jim Carrey transforming himself into Andy Kaufman for his starring role in Man on the Moon.

 Kaufman’s mixture of Hollywood and wrestling would be taken further when Vince McMahon launched his WWF into a national promotion in the mid 80s; using celebrities such as Cyndi Lauper and Mr. T to boost his audience.
-This is a strategy still commonly used by the WWE today.
+The WWE continues to use this strategy

 Have any fun memories of Andy Kaufman?
 Share them in our comments section below.